Raikjars/Design-Chicks-Challenge/README.md

 ## Modules

 The modules folder contains all the modules (set of screens) that make up a functionality or process of the platform.
 These are separated into functional domains based on the properties and functionalities of the project.
 The functional domains of the project are:
-1.	**items**: In a larger project, we find all the important processes that involve performing actions with the items on the platform..
+1.	**items**: In a larger project, we find all the important processes that involve performing actions with the items on the platform.
 ##### Note: In a larger project you might find functional domains such as: currency, accounts, services, etc.

 | Folder | Module | Description |